CyVerse-learning-materials/cyverse_mooc/step3.rst

     * -
          - `raw_data` (folder)
          - `results` (folder)
-      - You should have created these two folders, we'll use them in the next steps of this course.
+      - We will cover in detail how to create and share folders in the next \
+        steps of the course.

 ----